Thursday, January 29, 2026

 Conclusion

-Proper throttle body cleaning ensures your car runs smoothly.
-If done improperly, it can lead to high idling due to vacuum leaks, damaged intake hoses, throttle bore debris, or computer recalibration.
-Each issue has specific effects, some fixable at home, while others require professional attention.
-Address these problems promptly to avoid costly repairs.
+Proper throttle body cleaning ensures your car runs smoothly and responds predictably.
+If cleaning is done improperly—or if cleaning reveals a weakness in the intake system—it can lead to high idling due to vacuum leaks, damaged intake hoses, throttle bore debris, or the simple fact that the computer needs time to recalibrate.
+Each issue has distinct symptoms and causes, and while some are easily handled at home (like reseating an intake tube or letting the ECU relearn), others require professional attention (like persistent sensor faults or throttle motor issues).
+Address these problems early to prevent drivability headaches and avoid costly repairs.

-Solutions include allowing the computer to recalibrate, thoroughly cleaning the throttle body, using a diagnostic scan tool, adjusting the throttle position sensor, throttle cable, and vacuum hose for proper positioning, ensuring throttle plates are closed, the throttle body moves freely, and the cam, crank, and distributor are correctly timed.
-With practice, you can clean the throttle body with minimal issues.
+Solutions include allowing the computer to recalibrate, thoroughly cleaning the throttle body, using a diagnostic scan tool, adjusting the throttle position sensor (when applicable), checking the throttle cable and vacuum hose for correct fit and integrity, ensuring the throttle plate returns to rest, and using the correct relearn/reprogram method after cleaning.
+If your vehicle has an idle air screw, small adjustments may help—but only when used correctly and only after confirming there’s no vacuum leak.
+With practice and a careful process, you can clean the throttle body with minimal side effects and restore smooth idle and strong drivability.